 - A-level subjects: No specific subjects required.

 - EDEXCEL (BTEC) Diploma: No specific subjects required.

 - Access: No specific subjects required.

 - Irish Highers: No specific subjects required.

-The Primary ITE programme includes a high level of placement-based learning and working with children.
-We would encourage all applicants to get relevant experience of working or volunteering with children to help prepare them for this crucial element of their programme.
+The Primary ITE course includes a high level of placement-based learning and working with children.
+We would encourage all applicants to get relevant experience of working or volunteering with children to help prepare them for this crucial element of their course.